Dwijottam-Dutta/CalCharm-CLI/README.md

 > * Go to build folder, and copy the CalCharm Folder

-> * Paste it in a favorable folder, like Program Folder
+> * Paste it in a anywhere, on any partition you like.
+Just make sure, it should not be deleted..
+The recommended location is "Program Files" folder on your windows..

-> * Copy path of the exe file in the folder, and set it as System Environment Variable
+> * Copy path of the folder where the calcharm.exe is located..
+And set it as System Environment

 > * Take help about System Environment: